Business Intelligence (BI) Buyer’s Guide for NetSuite ERP Users

 Welcome to our comprehensive Buyer’s Guide for NetSuite BI Tools.
 In our last article, I talked about how BI (Business Intelligence) works with NetSuite ERP, including the history behind common industry buzzwords like “BI”, “AI”, what a business intelligence tool does, which types of companies can use it, and more.

-In this guide, I will be walking you through existing business intelligence tools for your ERP and some of the ways in which your business can leverage data analytics and data visualization with a tool like the GURUS’ Google BI for NetSuite solution.
+In this guide, I will be walking you through existing business intelligence tools for your ERP and some of the ways in which your business can leverage data analytics and data visualization with a tool like Business Intelligence for NetSuite, Powered by GURUS.
 If you’re looking to upgrade your current reporting tools with a BI solution and leverage data warehousing or pull all of your integrated application analytics into NetSuite for a wide overview, this should help you in making the right decision for your business.